rich-gg/PSwipe/README.md

 PSwipe is an attempt to provide Processing users with the same feel and quality of slider control as the best mainstream UIs

+A P5.js version is also availaible.
+Check the sketch.js file